Story at a glance:

 Pros of Reclaimed Wood

 • Reduces waste.
-According to data gathered by the EPA, wood accounts for roughly 8.3% of all landfill waste, despite the fact that much of it is still viable for construction purposes—incorporating reclaimed wood into a project helps minimize waste and extends the wood’s operational lifespan.
+Wood accounts for roughly 8.3% of all landfill waste, according to the EPA, despite the fact that much of it is still viable for construction purposes.
+Incorporating reclaimed wood into a project helps minimize waste and extends the wood’s operational lifespan.

 • Aesthetically pleasing.
-Due to the weathered, aged look of reclaimed wood, construction projects that implement it are lent a certain character that you don’t immediately get from fresh timber.
+The weathered, aged look of reclaimed wood also gives construction projects a character you might not get from fresh timber.

 • Natural insulator.
 Regardless of whether it’s new or reclaimed, wood is a natural insulator with a low thermal conductivity, which means it will help keep interiors warm even in cold climates, thereby reducing a structure’s electric heating loads.